Low Yen Ling: Political career

 On 4 April, prior to the 2011 general election, Low was introduced as part of the PAP team for the five-member Chua Chu Kang GRC.
 She became the MP for its Bukit Gombak division after her team defeated the National Solidarity Party (NSP) with 61.2% of the vote.
 On 1 October 2013, Low was appointed Parliamentary Secretary at the Ministry of Social and Family Development (MSF).
 She was given an additional appointment as Parliamentary Secretary at the Ministry of Culture, Community and Youth (MCCY) on 1 May 2014.
 On 27 May 2014, she was appointed Mayor of the South West District and Chairperson of the Mayors' Committee.

 During the 2015 general election, Low stood for reelection in Chua Chu Kang GRC, which had been downsized to four MPs; the PAP team won 76.91% of the vote against the People's Power Party (PPP).
 On 1 October 2015, Low was appointed Parliamentary Secretary at the Ministry of Education (MOE) and Ministry of Trade and Industry (MTI); at the same time, she relinquished her appointments as Parliamentary Secretary at MSF and MCCY.

 On 1 May 2017, Low was promoted to Senior Parliamentary Secretary at both MOE and MTI.
 On 1 May 2018, she relinquished her appointment at MTI to become Senior Parliamentary Secretary at the Ministry of Manpower (MOM) while continuing to serve at the Ministry of Education.

 In the 2020 general election, Low stood for reelection in Chua Chu Kang GRC as part of a four-member PAP team; they won 58.64% of the vote against the Progress Singapore Party (PSP).
 On 27 July 2020, she was promoted to Minister of State and appointed to MTI and MCCY.

 In the 2025 general election, Low's Bukit Gombak division was carved out of Chua Chu Kang GRC to become an SMC.
 She stood for reelection in the new SMC against PSP candidate Harish Pillay, winning 75.81% of the vote.

 Walkabout harassment allegations by PSP

 In January 2025, PSP volunteers alleged that PAP volunteers had followed their party walkabout in Chua Chu Kang GRC, starting from an HDB estate in Low's Bukit Gombak division; the PSP lodged a police report regarding the allegations.
 In a Facebook post, Low counteralleged that the PSP volunteers had started the incident when both teams met during their walkabouts.
 In her account, among other acts, one PSP volunteer had intimidated and slapped a PAP volunteer twice and taunted another.
 She would later accuse the PSP of giving a false account after it rebutted her.
 Initially, she also said that no police report was made by the PAP volunteers; however, it was reported that they had filed one.

 Personal life

 Low is married with two sons.

-Low is also a baptised Christian and currently attends the Church of Our Saviour, an Anglican church in Queenstown.
-She was baptised on Aug 17, 2025.